AlexSkrypnyk/customizer/README.md

 `.gitignore`-like syntax with the addition to ignore content changes but still assess the file presence.

-See the description in `assertFixtureDirectoryEqualsSut()` for more information.
+See the description in `CustomizerTestCase::assertDirectoriesEqual()` for more information about the comparison process.

 ## Maintenance